 If you’re a Marvel fan, fine with renting (versus buying) comics, and can wait six months on new issues, I recommend Marvel Unlimited.
 It makes catching up on (very expensive) crossover storylines quite affordable.

 Those looking to try a few new independent comics might wish to give Comixology Unlimited a try.
-However, the service (at this writing) still feels like it’s in its early days.

 Public library users might be interested in trying Hoopla.
 Hoopla’s a way to read a large variety of comics for free, and without having to go to a physical library branch.